grauds/clematis.doc/docs/clematis-explained/module-bundlers.md

 ````
 `Express` server uses [`ReactDOM.renderToString(App())`](https://react.dev/reference/react-dom/server/renderToString)
-to get HTML to send (to be hydrated later on the client side), also
+to get HTML to be sent and to be hydrated later on the client side, also
 it uses [`compression`](https://expressjs.com/en/resources/middleware/compression.html)
 middleware to gzip the response and [`helmet`](https://github.com/helmetjs/helmet)
 middleware to disable `Content-Security-Policy` in our case.

 ### Server HTML Index Template

-It's a JavaScript file which export a basic HTML file with placeholder for
+It's a JavaScript file that exports a basic HTML file with placeholder for
 React rendered content, see line ` res.send(indexTemplate(ReactDOM.renderToString(App())))`
 above: